Samsung Galaxy Buds series: Galaxy Buds

-The original Samsung Galaxy Buds (SM-R170) launched on March 8, 2019.
+The original Galaxy Buds (SM-R170) launched on March 8, 2019.
 The launch price was $129.99, and included a wireless charging case.
 The Buds were discontinued when the Buds Plus was released.

 Galaxy Buds Plus

 The Galaxy Buds Plus (SM-R175) were announced on February 11, 2020, at the spring Galaxy Unpacked event.
 The Buds Plus were released on February 14, priced at $149.99, a $20 price increase from the original Buds.
 The Buds Plus maintained the same design as the original Buds, but reviewers praised the improved sound and microphone quality and significantly increased battery life.
 Additionally, a second driver for bass was included to enhance audio quality at lower frequencies.

 Galaxy Buds Live

 The Galaxy Buds Live (SM-R180) were announced on August 5, 2020, during a virtual Galaxy Unpacked event.
-The Buds Live were notable for their "bean" like on-ear design, a departure from the previous in ear design used in the buds lineup.
+The Buds Live were notable for their "bean" like on-ear design, a departure from the previous in ear design used in the Buds lineup.
 The Buds Live were the first Galaxy Buds device to launch with active noise cancellation.
-The Buds Live were praised for their design, but criticised for the ineffective active noise cancellation.
+The Buds Live were praised for their design, but criticized for the ineffective active noise cancellation.
+Product review site, 'BestReviews' wrote "Unlike the rest of the Galaxy Buds lineup, the bean-shaped Galaxy Buds Live are on-ear buds that rest just outside the ear canal.
+People who have trouble with in-ear buds may find the Buds Live more to their liking.
+We found when we tested a pair of Buds Live that they ultimately felt more secure than competing earbuds after a short adjustment period."